You absolutely CAN beast your way to next-level productivity by yourself. The power isn’t hidden outside of you.

 Conveniently, this tool doesn’t ask you to log everything yourself – and let’s be real, you would definitely fudge the numbers anyway.

-The quantification of something like this can have a tremendous impact on your habits.
+The quantification of something like this can have a tremendous impact on your daily habits.
 Of course you will feel convicted, but sometimes that’s what it takes to kick nasty habits.
 Consider it an AI intervention.

 “I don’t like the idea of having to rely on external factors to increase my productivity.
 I’d rather do it au natural without feeling dependent on something outside of myself.”